xma711/notebook/signal_processing/fft/README.md

-Fft
+FFT
 -------------

-Fft is fast fourier transform, which is to convert a time series data to frequency-domain data.
+FFT is fast Fourier transform, which is to convert a time series data to frequency-domain data.

-Python has a fft function, in both numpy and scipy.
+Python has a FFT function, in both numpy and scipy.

 Assume we use numpy's fft.